Piwigo/Piwigo/include/smarty/docs/programmers/api-functions/api-register-default-plugin-handler.md

 parameters:

-If during compilation Smarty encounters tag which is not defined internal, registered or loacted in the plugins folder it tries to resolve it by calling the registered default plugin handler.
+If during compilation Smarty encounters tag which is not defined internal, registered or located in the plugins folder it tries to resolve it by calling the registered default plugin handler.
 The handler may be called several times for same undefined tag looping over valid plugin types.